Kayli/logspub/dev-messaging.md

     - publish-subscribe channel (topic): broadcasting an event to all interested receivers
     - dead letter queue and poison pill/message

+  - endpoints
     - channel adapter: connect message channel and application without modifying its code
     - message endpoint: connect message channel and application by modifying its code
     - message receiver
       - polling consumer